huntdatacenter/docs/docs/working-in-your-lab/workbench/troubleshooting.md

 ## MATLAB

+### Error - 'matlab' executable not found in PATH

+Access to MATLAB requires the application to be installed and activated in your lab.

+If you click on the MATLAB icon and the application is missing you will meet a red error box stating that "matlab executable not found in PATH".
+Contact your lab coordinator to investigate your licensing options and [contact us](/contact) us with your installation order.

 ### Icons in user interface disappeared

 If MATLAB icons disappeared and application is stuck loading you will need to reset user settings.

 <!-- [matlab icons missing](./images/matlab_icons_missing.png) -->

-Removing user settings can be done in Workbench terminal:
+Removing user settings can be done in [Workbench terminal](/working-in-your-lab/workbench/faq/#terminal):

 ```bash
 ls /mnt/work/workbench/$USER/.matlab